php-telegram-bot/core/README.md

 array('google_api_key'=>'your_google_api_key_here'));
 ```
 ### Upload and Download directory
-You can overwrite the default Upload and download directory with:
+You can overwrite the default Upload and Download directory with:
 ```php
 $telegram->setDownloadPath("yourpath/Download");
 $telegram->setUploadPath("yourpath../Upload");